-Estimation of potential output and output gap is one of the key issues for the conduct of macroeconomic policies and structural reforms in the long-run.
-The idea of output gap helps to determine the stance of such policies and decide whether aggregate demand should be raised or structural issues should be addressed.
+Potential output and the output gap are the widely discussed issues in the area of macroeconomic policies.
+The idea of output gap helps decide the stance of macroeconomic policies and determine whether aggregate demand should be raised or structural issues should be addressed.
 Economists define potential output as the level of output at which the economy is operating at full employment without creating inflationary pressure.
 Output gap, measured as the difference between actual and potential output, reflects the inflationary pressure in the economy.
 It allows the policymakers to understand the sustainable noninflationary growth, determine the stance of macroeconomic policies and adopt the countercyclical or neutral policy for sustainable growth and contain inflationary pressure.
-A positive output gap, for instance, indicates that aggregate demand exceeds the productive capacity of the economy resulting into inflationary pressure and the economy is operating above its full capacity with unemployment rate below the non-accelerating inflation rate of unemployment (NAIRU).
-In contrast, a negative output gap is associated with recession, spare capacity, disinflation and unemployment rate above NAIRU.
+A positive output gap, for instance, indicates that aggregate demand exceeds the productive capacity of the economy resulting into inflationary pressure and the economy is operating above its full capacity with an unemployment rate below the non-accelerating inflation rate of unemployment (NAIRU).
+In contrast, a negative output gap is associated with the recession, spare capacity, disinflation, and an unemployment rate above NAIRU.

-Despite the imperative role of output gap in policy decisions, there is still a lack of literature in Nepalese context on the size of such gap and its dynamics over time.
-This paper is an attempt for providing estimates of potential output and output gaps and suggesting the ways to increase the potential output.
+Despite the crucial role of the output gap in policy decisions, there is still a lack of literature in Nepalese context on the estimation of output gap and its dynamics over time.
+This paper is an attempt at providing estimates of potential output and output gaps for the Nepalese Economy.

 The rest of the study is organized as follows.
-Section II reviews some of the studies done at national and international level, Section III discusses the estimation methods and data sources, Section IV summarizes the estimation results and the last section concludes the discussion.
+Section II reviews some of the studies done at the national and international level; Section III discusses the estimation methods and data sources, Section IV summarizes the estimation results and the last section concludes the discussion.